harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

 );
 ```

-5. Now we need to perform Stream-Table join between Active_Users stream and Users table.
+5. Now we need to perform a Stream-Table join between Active_Users stream and Users table.
 This will essentially create a new stream Active_enriched.
 ``` SQL
 CREATE STREAM Active_enriched AS
   SELECT